KQM-git/TCL/docs/combat-mechanics/poise.md

 During the stagger animation, an enemy is **still considered vulnerable**.
 Meaning, you can attack an enemy in the stagger animation to **override** the previous **Stagger Level**.
 :::

-> C4 Bennett uses a fully-charged level 1 elemental Skill, causing a Stonehide Lawachurl to be staggered at **Stagger Level 4**.
+> C4 Bennett uses a fully-charged level 1 Elemental Skill, causing a Stonehide Lawachurl to be staggered at **Stagger Level 4**.
 Bennett then performs an additional attack, causing the **Level 4 Stagger** animation to turn into a **Level 2 Stagger**.

 ## Impulse Types